psiugt/bylaws/bylaws.md

 1. After discussion, vote will be held by secret ballot.
 2. The four types of votes are as follows:
-	1. YES ­ I wish to initiate the candidate.
+	1. YES - I wish to initiate the candidate.
-	2. NO ­ I wish not to initiate the candidate.
+	2. NO - I wish not to initiate the candidate.
-	3. VETO ­ I have irreconcilable issues with the candidate and strongly oppose initiation.
+	3. VETO - I have irreconcilable issues with the candidate and strongly oppose initiation.
-	4. ABSTAIN ­ I wish to remove myself from the voting body.
+	4. ABSTAIN - I wish to remove myself from the voting body.
 BROTHERs wishing to abstain from the vote must formally cast this vote.
 3. The votes will be tallied by the President and the Vice President of Member Education, or in their absence appointed representatives, and if applicable their elected successors.
 These counters will not ever reveal specific vote totals.
 4. If the number of votes does not equal the size of the voting body, the vote will be retaken.
-5. The TOTAL VOTE will be defined as the total number of non­-ABSTAIN votes.
+5. The TOTAL VOTE will be defined as the total number of non-ABSTAIN votes.
 6. The possible results are as follows:
-	1. If the total of YES votes is less than THREE-­FOURTHS of the TOTAL VOTE, the candidate will not be initiated.
+	1. If the total of YES votes is less than THREE-FOURTHS of the TOTAL VOTE, the candidate will not be initiated.
-	2. If the total of YES votes is equal to or greater than THREE­-FOURTHS of the TOTAL VOTE and there are zero VETOes, the candidate will be initiated.
+	2. If the total of YES votes is equal to or greater than THREE-FOURTHS of the TOTAL VOTE and there are zero VETOes, the candidate will be initiated.
 	3. If at least 10% of the TOTAL VOTE rounded down with a minimum of two are VETO, the candidate will not be initiated.
-	4. If the total of YES votes is equal to or greater than THREE­-FOURTHS of the TOTAL VOTE and at least one VETO was thrown, but not enough to satisfy the case in 6.3, the votes will be discarded and discussion will be re­opened.
+	4. If the total of YES votes is equal to or greater than THREE-FOURTHS of the TOTAL VOTE and at least one VETO was thrown, but not enough to satisfy the case in 6.3, the votes will be discarded and discussion will be re-opened.
 At the end of discussion, an identical vote will be held, with the exception that should this case be reached again, the candidate will be initiated.
 7. Regardless of the result, the counters will report only the following:
 	1. Whether or not the candidate will be initiated.
-	2. Whether or not the total of YES votes reached THREE-­FOURTHS of the TOTAL VOTE.
+	2. Whether or not the total of YES votes reached THREE-FOURTHS of the TOTAL VOTE.
 	3. Whether or not any VETOes were thrown.

-#### <h4 id="art2sec5">Section 5: Non-MEMBERs</h4>
+#### <h4 id="art2sec5">Section 5: Non-Members</h4>

 ##### Law 1: Residence in the Chapter House

-1. A Non-­MEMBER may reside in the Chapter House only after SIMPLE majority approval.
+1. A Non-MEMBER may reside in the Chapter House only after SIMPLE majority approval.

 ### <h3 id="art3">ARTICLE III: The Executive Committee and Officers</h3>